LHMA-Pet-Shop/AC2/README.md

 ![2020-12-03 17-17-34](https://user-images.githubusercontent.com/63882166/101084566-e9d9f100-358c-11eb-9f41-5d7b4d026b75.gif)

+Now we are in our last delivery of the project, we have added many new features, such as product registration, consultation of these products, sales and more.
+We thank everyone who helped us make this happen!

 ## Steps by steps

 * First of all you need to install the Java environment on your desktop [JDK](https://www.oracle.com/br/java/technologies/javase/javase-jdk8-downloads.html) and [Java](https://www.java.com/pt-BR/);